nandorhegyi/nandorhegyi/README.md

 ✈️ Travelling

 ## More about me
-🔭 I’m currently working on my very first trading bot.
+🔭 I’m currently designing FOREX trading robots.
-🌱 I’m currently learning C++ and MQL4.
+🌱 I’m mastering C++ and MQL4.
 👯 I’m looking to collaborate on Python and any other interesting projects.

 ### Get to know me more